jotavare/42-resources/README.md

 #### LANGUAGE
-> _Tools to have a correct communication and documentation._
+> _Tools to have correct communication and documentation._

 |                                                     |                                                     |           |
 |-----------------------------------------------------|-----------------------------------------------------|-----------|